Yachting and Boating Glossary of Terms

 Provisioning sheet.
 A questionnaire that guests fill out before a bareboat charter.
 It tells the management company what foods and other supplies you want to have to wait for you when you arrive for your vacation.
 It’s not mandatory, as many bareboaters prefer to provision themselves when they arrive.

 Pullman berth.
-A twin-size bed that is atop another bed, in bunk-bed fashion that adds additional sleeping accommodation to the yacht.
+A twin-size bed that is atop another bed, in bunk-bed fashion, that adds additional sleeping accommodation to the yacht.
 It often 'pulls” out of the wall when needed.

 R